flexyourrights/openpolice/README.md

 * PHP Controllers ~ 537 KB (on disk)
 * Blade Template Views HTML with some JS CSS ~ 520 KB
-* SurvLoop-Generated PHP Eloquent Data Table Models ~ 332 KB
+* Survloop-Generated PHP Eloquent Data Table Models ~ 332 KB
-* SurvLoop-Generated PHP Laravel Database Migration & Seeders ~ 2.1 MB
+* Survloop-Generated PHP Laravel Database Migration & Seeders ~ 2.1 MB
-* <a href="https://packagist.org/packages/flexyourrights/openpolice-departments" target="_blank">SurvLoop-Generated PHP Police Departments & Oversight Seeders</a> ~ 9.4 MB
+* <a href="https://packagist.org/packages/flexyourrights/openpolice-departments" target="_blank">Survloop-Generated PHP Police Departments & Oversight Seeders</a> ~ 9.4 MB

 OpenPolice is an open-source, open data web app empowering citizens to prepare, file, and track reports of police conduct.
 The site helps users submit complaints or commendations to appropriate police oversight agencies.
-By allowing users to publish reports online, we aim to establish better public transparency and oversight of police activity in the U.S. OpenPolice extends <a href="https://github.com/rockhopsoft/survloop" target="_blank">SurvLoop</a>, which runs atop
+By allowing users to publish reports online, we aim to establish better public transparency and oversight of police activity in the U.S. OpenPolice extends <a href="https://github.com/rockhopsoft/survloop" target="_blank">Survloop</a>, which runs atop
 <a href="https://laravel.com/" target="_blank">Laravel</a>.

 <a href="https://openpolice.org" target="_blank">OpenPolice.org</a><br />